 Another name for this Old World monkey is long-nosed monkey, as it is long enough to go past the mouth.

-If you want to see them, you have to visit the mangrove forest of Borneo, an island in southeast Asia.
+If you want to see these ugly animals, you have to visit the mangrove forest of Borneo, an island in southeast Asia.

 From the animals that start with P, the peacock butterfly is also called the European peacock.

 Their name is a reference to the large eye-shaped spots they have on their wings, resembling peacock’s feathers.